Thoughtfulmonkey/pbphelper/md_docs/encounter.md

 2. In the lower right corner, select the scratch pad icon.
 3. Copy the text from the scratch pad.

+**Note**: For enemy creatures, hit points are shown as the amount lost and start at zero.

 ![](./img/encounter_track_forum.png "Status text formatted for a forum")

 ![](./img/encounter_track_discord.png "Status text formatted for Discord")